AsteriskAmpersand/Ice-Stable/README.md

 - Amped Element Discharge:
   - MV increased to 90 (up from 82).
 - Super Amped Element Discharge:
+  - Timing of phial usage synchronized with the timing of the Phial explosions, to avoid losing phials when interrupted.
   - First Hit (Back Swing):
     - Partbreak Modifier decreased to 0.0x (down from 1.00x).
     - > Avoids situations where flinch/trips on first hit cause the rest of the attack to miss.